-Refugee Week (14th-20th June 2021) is a UK-wide festival celebrating the contributions, creativity and resilience of refugees and people seeking sanctuary.
-Local partner organisations and artists join us this Refugee Week to celebrate our community in Islington.
+Refugee Week is a UK-wide festival celebrating the contributions, creativity and resilience of refugees and people seeking sanctuary.
+For Refugee Week 2021 local partner organisations and artists joined us to celebrate our community in Islington.

-Sita and Jane are artists in residence at the Islington Centre for Refugees and Migrants, and the stories from the creative and inspiring people there have sparked the idea for their new title, Swallow's Kiss, one of Pop Up Project's 10 Stories to Make a Difference.
-Jane and Sita will join us during Refugee Week for a creative session that includes a special reading from Swallow's Kiss, from Sandra, who belongs to the Islington Centre, an activity, and a Q&A, with questions from Islington pupils.
-This event is best suited for year groups 5, 6 and 7, but open to all.
+Sita and Jane are artists in residence at the Islington Centre for Refugees and Migrants, and the stories from the creative and inspiring people there sparked the idea for their title, Swallow's Kiss, one of Pop Up Project's 10 Stories to Make a Difference.
+Jane and Sita joined us during Refugee Week 2021 for a creative session that included a special reading from Swallow's Kiss, from Sandra, who belongs to the Islington Centre, an activity, and a Q&A, with questions from Islington pupils.
+The event was designed for year groups 5, 6 and 7, but open to all.

-So that you can make your wish birds you will need:
+So that you can join in and make your wish birds you will need:

 - Download and print the activity sheet here.

 - Print the 'bird and wing templates' on coloured card, thicker than paper, but thin enough to go through the printer, and cut them out.

 - A selection of patterned paper and coloured paper- ideally plain on one side so that you can write on it- wrapping paper is good for this purpose.

 - White and black sticky dots for the birds' eyes (not essential, you can use a felt tip)

 You can also see more of the beautiful art work by the clients of the Islington Centre.